CORE Logo

 CORE is a large-scale dataset comprising 225K MCQs across 74 academic disciplines, constructed to support training, evaluation, and diagnostic analysis of relational reasoning.
 To reduce evaluation contamination, only a subset is released for fine-tuning, while the remainder is reserved exclusively for benchmarking.

+From this corpus, we release the CORE benchmark, a general-domain evaluation set targeting 24 semantic relation types, with explicit balance between relational and unrelated concept pairs.
 The benchmark contains 203 MCQs (102 open-choice, 101 blind-choice) designed to evaluate pairwise relational and analogical reasoning.
 Each instance includes a gold-standard answer and a human-authored explanation.
 Relational instances are uniformly distributed across ontological and sense-level categories to prevent skew toward specific relation types.

 Question Format